(Israeli Jewish carrots braised with honey)

 - Remove cover and increase heat to medium-high.
 Boil to cook down the liquid until it forms a glaze on the carrots.
 Stir in the butter, adjust seasoning and serve.

-- Meat tzimmes: Preheat oven to 325°F. Brown a 2-3 pound brisket in hot oil.
-Set aside and sauté a chopped onion until translucent.
-Add the sautéed onion and brisket to a casserole dish or roasting pan and surround with 1 pound of chopped carrots and 1 pound of peeled sweet or regular potatoes cut into chunks.
+- Meat tzimmes: Preheat oven to 325°F. Brown a 2 to 3 pound brisket in a pot or pan big enough to hold it over medium-high flame in a few tablespoons of oil.
+Set the brisket aside and saute a chopped onion in the same pot or pan until translucent and cooked through.
+Add the sauteed onion to the bottom of a casserole dish or roasting pan, top them with the brisket and surround the meat with 1 pound of chopped carrots and 1 pound of peeled sweet or regular potatoes cut into chunks.
 Mix 3 cups of water, the honey, lemon juice, cinnamon, salt and some pepper together and pour over the brisket and carrots.
 Cover and bake without stirring until the meat is tender, 2 to 3 hours.
-Slice the brisket and serve with the vegetables.
+Let rest, covered loosely for 15 to 20 minutes before service.
+Slice the brisket and serve with the vegetables and pan juices.

-- Substitute half of the carrots with 1 pound of peeled sweet or regular potatoes, cut into chunks.
+- Tzimmes with potatoes: Substitute half of the carrots with 1 pound of peeled sweet or regular potatoes, cut into chunks.